Changissnz/selfinterest/README.md

 belief.
 Without the guidance of pragmatic thought, those by their own self-interest can only learn the better path through first experiencing costly mistakes, and many of these mistakes cannot be rewinded back to the starting point before the costs have inflicted themselves in the manner of permanence.
+Pragmatism allows the self the opportunity to understand the means, in abstract and technical forms, that would allow them the greatest probabilities of achieving their vision, their ideal, through the emphasis on choosing the best relative degree for the pertaining issue and maintaining a mindfulness on the relations at play in the problem.